ONLINE COURSE PLANT BREEDING -DISTANCE EDUCATION TRAINING FOR PLANT BREEDERS

-Plant breeding is a bigger industry than most people realize.
+Plant breeding is a bigger industry than most people realise.
 In some places, earnings from plant breeding rights can equal or exceed earnings from actually producing plants.
 Today's nurseryman needs to understand plant breeding and selection; and to this end, this course is a very valuable and unique course for anyone working in the modern industry.

 Comment Received from a Student " I have never found the staff at any other learning institution as supportive as the staff at ACS.
 This gives one a lot of peace of mind and confidence to go on - at every squeak from my side, you guys have always been there, immediately to sort me out.
 The feedback on my lessons has always been really good and meaningful and an important source of my learning.
 Thanks!..."